Skip to main content

 • Configure workflow permissions for OIDC

-1 - Enroll your GitHub repositories
+1 - Connect your GitHub repository to a project

 2 - Configure the workflow for keyless attestation